Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 ---
 layout: default
-title: Known Issues
+title: Known Issues & Workarounds
 nav_order: 4
 has_children: false
 description: Known Issues and Fixes
 ---

-This document will contain all of the Main Known Issues.
-It excludes any graphical issues, EG Clipping textures.
-This document is updated as issues are verified/reproduced by staff or reported by multiple people.
-If you would like to see the entire list to date
+This document will contain all of the Known Issues with workarounds, as well as a listing of issues which cannot be resolved.

+The below button will take you to the full known issue page.

 <a class="btn btn-pink" href="https://wiki.wildlandermod.com/01Support/FullKnownissues/index.html">All Known issues</a>